Connie Mulder: Member of Parliament

+Muldergate Scandal

+In 1977, he was implicated as the namesake of the Muldergate scandal.
+In September 1972, Mulder appointed Eschel Rhoodie as the Secretary of Information and the department began to push propaganda, ultimately spending millions to influence media outlets in South Africa and abroad to support the government's Apartheid policies.
+They assisted John McGoff, an American newspaper publisher who supported the administration, in his efforts to purchase The Washington Star and The Sacramento Union.
+His department also financed the South African newspaper The Citizen to bolster support for Vorster's regime among English-speaking South Africans in an attempt to counter the liberal The Rand Daily Mail.
+Ultimately in 1977, the Auditor-General, Gerald Barrie, leaked the evidence that state funds had been misused.

 Though the scandal eventually brought about Vorster's downfall and complete retirement from politics, Mulder lost the ballot to succeed him in September 1978.
 He barely lost in the first round to Pieter Willem Botha in a narrow 72-78 vote.
 In the second round, he lost with a comfortable 98 votes to 74, in Botha's favour.
 This was because 20 supporters of foreign minister Pik Botha (the third candidate in the race) threw their support to P.W.
 Botha, and only two to Mulder.
 Mulder was subsequently retained in Botha's reshuffling of the government.
-However, the Information Scandal stories started appearing in the media, which led to his resignation as Minister on 8 November 1978.
+However, the Information Scandal stories started appearing in the media, which led to his resignation as minister on 8 November 1978.

+From documents that reached The Spectator, in a separate scandal, Mulder had a financial interest in certain South African companies which run a group of private enterprise mental homes for the blacks.

+Founding of the National Conservative Party

 Following his expulsion from the National Party in the wake of the Information Scandal, Mulder and his followers formed the National Conservative Party.
 However, all of the party's nine candidates were defeated at the 1981 general election.
-Mulder himself lost by 922 votes in the constituency of Randfontein, where he had won in the 1977 election with a majority of 7,763.
+Mulder himself lost by 922 votes in the constituency of Randfontein, where he had won in the 1977 general election with a majority of 7,763.
 After the founding of the Conservative Party, in which he participated, Mulder was elected to the House of Assembly at the 1987 general election, at the age of 62.

+Death and legacy

 By then suffering from terminal cancer, he died on 12 January 1988 before he was able to take his seat.

 His two sons, Pieter and Corné, became Conservative Party MPs in 1988.
+After the 2009 general election, both sons served in the National Assembly of South Africa as Members of Parliament for the Freedom Front Plus.
+Pieter later resigned as M.P. and party leader in November 2016.
 Corné still serve in Parliament as a member of Freedom Front Plus.